jeonghoonkang/BerePi/apps/deeplearning/LLM/5090/gemma/README.md

 This app has two different prompt-handling paths.

-- `qwen2.5-coder:7b` and `qwen3-coder:30b` use Ollama tool calling for validated workspace and Excel tools.
+- `qwen2.5-coder:7b`, `qwen3-coder:30b`, and `qwen3.5:9b` use Ollama tool calling for validated workspace and Excel tools.
+- `qwen3:32b` can be selected as a larger general-purpose Qwen chat model, but it does not enable workspace tool calling in this app.
 - `gemma3:*` models do not use Ollama workspace tool calling in this app.
 Instead, the Streamlit app pre-processes some prompt patterns and injects the matched file content into the model prompt.

 ### Qwen Tool Calling